Frequently Asked Questions

 Q: How can you tell the color of the TSR Dragonmasters?

 A: Dragonmasters come in the 5 elemental colors of the Dragon Dice game.
 Black, Blue, Gold, Green, and Red.
-Some of the colors are hard to tell apart.
+For the TSR versions some of the colors are hard to tell apart.
 The Blues are often purple looking.
 The rule is: if it has any blue in it, it's blue.
 The Red has got to be all red (and white mixed in).
 The Gold is a muddy brown more often than not.
 Sometimes the die is clear, or nearly black, and you can't see any color until you hold it up to a light.
 If it looks black, but shows a different color when held up to the light, the color seen in the light is it's color.
+These have all been remade by SFR with the SFR logo.

 Top of page